rinswind/distributed-greeter/tasks.md

 - (POSTPONED) Use refresh tokens
   - Needs too much work on the UI side
 - (DONE) Fix UI to use the new tokens/rest endpoints
-- Use DB for users in login service
 - (DONE) Use GIN for the REST layer
 - Extract the jwt auth as a shared module
 - Store jwt tokens in a cookie
   - Will change how /greet works
   - Will change how /login, /logout works
     - How to communicate back to the browser the cookie is invalid?
-- Add "favorite language" to greeter
+- (DONE) Add "favorite language" to greeter
 - (DONE) Add "delete user" and "get user details" to login service
 - Add messaging communication to greeter to sync state
   - Portable protocol: AMQP (supported by AWS and Azure services)